The Quilt: Background

+Music

 Half of the album's 14 tracks are produced by Patrick Stump of Fall Out Boy, Cool & Dre, Tricky Stewart.
 Allstar produced the rest.
 Featured artists on the record include Busta Rhymes, Estelle, The-Dream and Daryl Hall of Hall & Oates.
 Additional background vocals on the album are provided by Patrick Stump, Patty Crash, Andre Leon and Lyndsey Ray.
 Pete Wentz of Fall Out Boy is also credited with working on a track.

-Before the album was released, frontman Travie McCoy said, "It's just gonna be a real, real solid record.
-The demos we have now are just bananas, ...(Guitarist) Disashi is just a monster on the new stuff.
-You're going to hear a lot more of him singing on this one and a lot more of his guitar skills that I don't think he really got to flex on the last record."

-The album debuted at number fourteen on the Billboard 200 with 32,266 copies sold in its first-week.

 Singles

 The first single from the album was "Peace Sign/Index Down" which featured Busta Rhymes.
-It made no impact globally so it was released alongside "Blinded By The Sun" and "Cookie Jar" featuring The-Dream.
+It made no impact globally so it was released alongside "Blinded by the Sun" and "Cookie Jar" featuring The-Dream.
 A video was shot for both "Peace Sign/Index Down" and "Cookie Jar" as they were official singles whereas "Blinded by the Sun" was a pre-release single from the album.

 The next single from the album was "Guilty as Charged" featuring Estelle.
 The song was premiered on UK radio November 1 and Gym Class Heroes later shot a video for the song in Las Vegas.

 The song "Don't Tell Me It's Over" originally featured Lil Wayne.

 While not released as a single, the song "Home" was used on Madden NFL 09 without the minute-long introduction.

 "Live a Little"'s music video was uploaded to YouTube on November 17, 2009.

-Early release
+Release

 In some stores, notably Future Shop, The Quilt was released before the release date, September 9.